Brunomm/entity-base/README.md

-# 🧩 RecordBase
+# 🧩 EntityBase

-**RecordBase** is a lightweight, schema-driven, immutable base class for modeling data in modern JavaScript/TypeScript applications — especially useful in frontend frameworks like **React** and **Vue**.
+**EntityBase** is a lightweight, schema-driven, immutable base class for modeling data in modern JavaScript/TypeScript applications — especially useful in frontend frameworks like **React** and **Vue**.

 It provides declarative validations, relationship handling (`hasMany`, `belongsTo`), built-in serialization for APIs, and a powerful yet minimal architecture for managing application state with confidence.